talkr-app/gif-talkr/README.markdown

 ## Eyebrows and Blinks
 The app extension is used to determine which frames (if any) should be used to create eyebrow and blink animations.
 These are not looped as part of the normal animation, and instead are layered on top at random intervals.
 This can bring movement to the upper part of the face with out making the gif overly repetitive or predictable.

-A future version of the iOS app Talkr (www.talkrapp.com) will support outputing .GIF files with this extension, but for now a selection of examples is available from [imgur](http://imgur.com/a/NRZVQ) .
+The Premium version ($2.99) of the iOS app Talkr (www.talkrapp.com) supports outputing .GIF files with this extension, but a selection of examples is available from [imgur](http://imgur.com/a/NRZVQ) .
 You can find some regular gif files without the TALKRAPP extension [here](http://imgur.com/a/qgptp).

 ## Extension Definition
 ```